derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

-When one or more input triggers occurs, the *runtime APIs* update the *event queue*.
+When one or more of these events occurs, the *runtime APIs* update the *event queue*.
 Since the *event loop* has been cycling while the *engine* was relaxing, it now notices the updated *event queue*.
 Consequently, it takes one item from the queue and puts it on the *stack*.
 Remember it only takes one at a time.
 You guessed it, now the *engine* has work to do.

 Here is the process:
 1. Units of work are read by the *engine*